IceBerge421/markdown-cv/index.md

 **Berge, PS** and Heslep, D.G.
 (2022). “‘!pls deletethis’: How Discord Bots Perform and Center White Cismasculinity.”
 Presented at the Console-ing Passions 2022 Conference.
 Orlando, FL.

 `2022`
 **Berge, PS**.
 (2022). "'But First We Need to Talk About Parallel Universes:' Vectorizing Trans Power in Videogames."
 Presented at the Queering and Questioning Video Games Conference.
 Hosted by MultiPlay.
-Virtual Event.
+[Virtual Event].

 `2022`
 Barnes, N., **Berge, PS** , Cato, F. (2022). “#UploadELO2022: Electronic Narratives of Hybridity.”
 Presented at the Electronic Literature Conference.
 Como, Italy.